muaz234/MuazLabs-RecipesNestJS/README.md

         "password": "your password",
         "database": "db name you created",
         "entities": ["src/**/*.entity{.ts,.js}"],
-        "synchronize": true
+        "synchronize": true,
-        if you would like to use npm run start:dev, change src to dist }
+        "_comment": "if you would like to use npm run start:dev, change src to dist" }
 ```
 6. Run the project